JanaAdel1010/Backup-and-resstore-bash-script/readme.md

 if make is not installed: sudo apt install make
 **To use project**
-we need to specify the source and destinantion directories in the makefile aslo the interval and the max number of backups after that simply run each script using : make backup for the backup and : make restore for the restore run : make clean to delete backup directory if you wish
+we need to specify the source and destinantion directories in the makefile also the interval and the max number of backups after that simply run each script using : make backup for the backup and : make restore for the restore run : make clean to delete backup directory if you wish